buzzaaaaar/qb-simcard/README.md

 # qb-simcard
-A simple resource that will allow players to change their in-game phone number
+A simple fivem resource for qbcore that will allow players to change their in-game phone number

 ## Dependencies